US LLC for Non-US Residents (Foreigners) — 2026 Guide

 What is the tax advantage for you as a foreigner?
 As mentioned above, US LLCs do not pay corporate income tax.
 Instead, profits and losses are passed through to the owners, and each owner reports his or her share of the company's profits on his or her personal tax return.
 This seemingly unremarkable feature of pass-through taxation is a great advantage for foreigners not living in the US.

-By forming a US LLC, the Internal Revenue Service (US Tax Authority), see your US LLC as a transparent entity (Disregarded Entity) and does not tax it.
-Instead, the IRS will basically look through the company and try to determine if you, as the member are taxable.
+By forming a US LLC, the Internal Revenue Service (US Tax Authority) sees your US LLC as a transparent entity "(Disregarded Entity)" and does not tax it.
+Instead, the IRS will basically look through the company and try to determine if you, as the member, are taxable.

-From the IRS point of view, if you
+From the IRS point of view, if you:

 you are regarded as a Non-Resident Alien.
 Yes, this term is archaic, but you don't get the opportunity to be an Alien every day.

-As a Non-Resident Alien, you will only be taxable on US-Source income effectively connected to a US Trade or Business.
+"As a Non-Resident Alien, you will only be taxable on US-Source income effectively connected to a US Trade or Business."
 There is also the tax on FDAP income that applies to passive income, but we will leave that for another day as we are assuming you are starting a US company to build an active business.

-To explain it further, first we need to dissect two technical terms, namely “engaging in a US Trade or Business” and “US-Source Income”.
+To explain it further, first we need to dissect two technical terms, namely "engaging in a US Trade or Business" and "US-Source Income."

 US Trade or Business